-This includes tasks such as welding, food preparation and packaging goods – automated processes that are already in use today.
-This was followed by data processing and data collection, with large amounts of information perfectly suited to computers that aren’t liable to make mistakes as a fatigued human might.
+This includes tasks such as welding, food preparation, and packaging goods – automated processes that are already in use today.
+This was followed by data processing and data collection utilizing systems developed by companies like Paxata as well as other tech developers, processing large amounts of information perfectly suited to computers that aren’t liable to make mistakes as a fatigued human might.

 By far the most obvious candidate for automation, the manufacturing sector continues to automate year on year.
 Repetitive, predictable tasks, from packaging products, loading pallets and mixing soup, can all be performed by robots, as can building cars, computers and a raft of other goods.
 However, manufacturing isn’t actually the top contender when it comes to automation as you might think.
 Rather, that accolade actually belongs to…